Josephine Staton: Kids' climate change case

-In dissent, Judge Staton, sitting on the 9th Circuit panel by designation, characterized the majority as shirking its judicial responsibility to rectify a grave constitutional wrong in the manner the U.S. Supreme Court laudably did in its landmark Brown v.
+In dissent, Staton, sitting on the 9th Circuit panel by designation, characterized the majority as shirking its judicial responsibility to rectify a grave constitutional wrong in the manner the U.S. Supreme Court laudably did in its landmark Brown v.
 Board of Education decision, stating, "My colleagues throw up their hands, concluding that this case presents nothing fit for the Judiciary."
 She further argued, "No case can singlehandedly prevent the catastrophic effects of climate change predicted by the government and scientists.
 But a federal court need not manage all of the delicate foreign relations and regulatory minutiae implicated by climate change to offer real relief, and the mere fact that this suit cannot alone halt climate change does not mean that it presents no claim suitable for judicial resolution."
-In an analogy from her impassioned dissent that became widely cited in the news media, Judge Staton stated that "[i]n these proceedings, the government accepts as fact that the United States has reached a tipping point crying out for a concerted response -- yet presses ahead toward calamity.
+In an analogy from her impassioned dissent that became widely cited in the news media, Staton stated that "[i]n these proceedings, the government accepts as fact that the United States has reached a tipping point crying out for a concerted response -- yet presses ahead toward calamity.
 It is as if an asteroid were barreling toward Earth and the government decided to shut down our only defenses.
 Seeking to quash this suit, the government bluntly insists that it has the absolute and unreviewable power to destroy the Nation."
 The plaintiffs in Juliana subsequently requested a full en banc review by the 9th Circuit of the panel's decision.
 The petition was denied.